 As my son loves to remind me, I am now in my “late-30s”.
 I am also a woman with Polycystic Ovarian Syndrome (PCOS), diabetes, and some other health issues.
+Today I am going to share these strength training tips for women over 40.
 Through working with my doctors and tons of research, I found that strength training (in conjunction with a healthful diet) provided me with the greatest success in weight loss, increased energy, pain relief, and decreases in health symptoms.

 I didn’t find this out easily or quickly, I literally spent years trying so many different kinds of exercise, haven’t we all?
 Things flipped for me in 2014.
 I had a small stroke the year before and after I was pretty well recovered I decided that 2014 was the year I would change.
 I committed like I have never before and I was wildly successful.
 By April of 2014 I had lost nearly 70 pounds, my body fat percentage was down over 20%, and I felt strong emotionally and physically.
 I remember catching a glimpse of myself walking with my husband in a store window, “Wow, I look like a normal person!”.
 My arms freely swung at my side, my posture wasn’t stooped from back pain, I looked strong and healthy and I felt amazing.

 Unfortunately, later that summer things would change for me.
 I began having wracking pain throughout my body, I had to stop my weight training for fear that I would hurt myself if an episode hit while I was lifting.
 I continued my healthy eating and doing yoga and body weight exercises but the pain was soon too much.